Mastering Feedback: 15 Effective Techniques for Growth & Performance

 Make it a Two-Way Conversation

-Effective feedback isn’t a monologue.
-Encourage the recipient to share their perspective, ask clarifying questions, and discuss potential solutions together.
-This approach fosters understanding and buy-in.
-This active engagement is a hallmark of Active Listening for Leaders.
+True feedback is a dialogue, not a decree.
+Encourage the recipient to share their perspective, ask clarifying questions, and actively participate in discussing potential solutions or next steps.
+This collaborative approach fosters a sense of ownership, ensures mutual understanding, and significantly increases the likelihood of positive change.
+This active engagement is a hallmark of Active Listening for Leaders, ensuring that you are not just speaking, but truly connecting.

 Proven Feedback Techniques